 Knowing what to pack in a hospital bag for baby is a little less stressful.
 Since when you are in the hospital your baby will be in their diaper and blanket.
 See here is the thing starting out baby’s do not need that much but here are the essentials to pack:

-- Warm coming home outfit in different sizes just in case newborn size doesn’t fit (newborns don’t have much fat so make sure to pack something warm)
+- A warm coming home outfit in different sizes just in case newborn size doesn’t fit

 - Swaddle blankets